This page covers two plants as both are similar in appearance. Both are erect native perennials.

 Habitat: Both species can be found in open woods, roadsides, prairies, where there is full to at least partial sun.
 A. reniforme prefers a more moist environment than A. atriplicifolium.
 The root system is rhizomatous.

 Names: Botanists have reclassified these plants in recent years.
 Both species were formerly in the genus "Cacalia".
 Great Indian Plantain was formerly Cacalia muhlenbergii and Pale Indian Plantain was formerly Cacalia atriplicifolia.
 The plant census of the Garden simply lists the plant as Cacalia sp.
-The genus name Arnoglossum is derived from two Greek words, arnos, meaning 'lamb, and glossum, meaning 'tongue' and together are a reference to an old name for plant of the Plantago group.
+The genus name Arnoglossum is derived from two Greek words, arnos, meaning 'lamb, and glossum, meaning 'tongue' and together are a reference to an old name for plants of the Plantago family.
 The species names, reniforme, means 'kidney shaped' and is probably a reference to the shape the lower leaves can take; and atriplicifolium refers to the plant having leaves like the Atriplex genus.
 The author name credited for the current plant classification on both species is ‘H.Rob’ which refers to Harold E. Robinson (1932 -) American botanist, specialist in the Asteraceae.
 The first person credited with publishing the classification on A. atriplicifolium was '(L.)' which refers Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 On A. reniforme the first to classify was ‘Hook.’ who was William Hooker, (1785-1865), English Botanist, author, collector, Professor of Botany at the University of Glasgow and the first director of the Royal Botanic Garden at Kew.

 Above: Photo - The floral array and upper stem of Great Indian Plantain.
 Drawing is of Pale Indian Plantain from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.